-I had arrived here via the slower and cheaper trains from the northern part of the country taking in the fabled cities of Florence and Venice along the way until I reached Siena, a place I had never heard of.
+Slow and cheap inter-railing trains took me here from the northern part of the country, taking in the fabled cities of Florence and Venice along the way until reaching Siena, a place I had never heard of.

 The race on the 2nd of July is called the Palio de Provenzano after the Madonna of Provenzano and the Palio Dell’Asunta in honour of the feast of the Assumption takes place on 16th of August.

-It only gets more complicated from here as each contrade does not know which horse they will have until a draw is made a few days before the race.
-The jockeys will have been chosen in advance and are often professionals who aren’t averse to taking a bribe.
+It only gets more complicated from here, as each contrade does not know which horse they will race until a draw is made a few days before the race.
+The jockeys are chosen in advance and are often professionals who aren’t averse to taking a bribe.

-Several inches of specialised turf is laid around the perimeter of the square with as many spectators as possible packed into the centre which is free to enter.
-Above the square there are expensive seats and some of the houses also open their doors to spectators for a price.
+Several inches of specialised turf is laid around the perimeter of the square with as many spectators as possible packed into the centre, which is free to enter.
+Above the square, there are expensive seats and some houses also open their doors to spectators for a price.

-When underway everything seems to be legal apart from pulling on the reins of a rival horse.
-Jockeys are permitted to use their whips not only on their own horses but on rival horses and jockeys also.
-After an action packed minute the winner is the one whose horse crosses the finish line first.
-Bizarrely if a horse crosses the line minus its rider it is also deemed to have won.
+Once underway, everything seems to be legal apart from pulling on the reins of a rival horse.
+Jockeys are permitted to use their whips, not only on their own horses but on rival horses and jockeys as well.

-The winner receives a Palio or banner specifically created and hand painted by a local artist as well as a silver plate.
-The Palio is a great source of pride to its winning contrade and wild celebrations take place in that district.
-The winning district keeps its Palio while the silver plate has to be returned after one year.
+A Palio or banner is given to the victor.
+Each one is specifically created, and hand painted by a local artist.
+The Palio is a significant source of pride for its winning contrade with wild celebrations taking place in that district.

-Even more strange than open bribery and being allowed to physically interfere with a rival jockey is the sight of the victors sucking dummies or baby bottles full of wine.
-This is because the winners of the Palio are seen as being reborn.
-Incidentally seeing a rival contrade failing to achieve victory is almost as good as victory in itself.
+Even more strange than open bribery and being allowed to physically interfere with a rival jockey is the sight of the winners sucking dummies or baby bottles full of wine.
+This is because the winners of the Palio are said to be reborn.

-But this pails in comparison to the Machiavellian tactics employed in the Palio.
-Open bribery, arrangements between jockeys, as well as alleged kidnapping and drugging of horses of rival contrade adds up to the most bizarre sporting event I have ever been to.
+But these pale in comparison to the Machiavellian tactics employed in the Palio.
+Open bribery, arrangements between jockeys, as well as alleged kidnapping and drugging of horses of rival contrade add up to the most bizarre sporting event I have ever been to.